Measurement-altered Ising quantum criticality: Discussion and outlook

 {\bf Case III: unitary $U_j = e^{iu(X_j-\langle X\rangle)\tilde Z_j}$, $\tilde X$-basis measurements.} Just as for case I, the uniform string measurement outcome occurs with highest probability and yields a two-point function $\langle Z_j Z_{j'}\rangle_{\tilde s}$ with modified scaling dimension.

 {\bf Case IV: unitary $U_j = e^{iu(Z_j-C)\tilde Z_j}$, $\tilde X$-basis measurements.} As for case II, explicit breaking of $\mathbb{Z}_2$ symmetry induced by $C \neq 0$ yields a non-zero one-point function $\langle Z_j\rangle_{\tilde s}$ for the nearly uniform measurement outcomes amenable to our perturbative formalism.
 Taking $C = 0$ restores $\mathbb{Z}_2$ symmetry for the critical chain.
 Here, when the ancilla are \emph{also} critical, the defect-line action hosts a long-range power-law decaying interaction among CFT spin-fields that, based on iDMRG simulations, appears to qualitatively alter $\langle Z_j Z_{j'}\rangle_{\tilde s}$ correlations (for uniform or nearly uniform measurement outcomes).
-That is, within this post-selection sector, arbitrarily weak entangling gates followed by ancilla measurements potentially obliterate critical correlations in the chain, despite the absence of explicit symmetry breaking.
+That is, on short distances the correlations decay faster than power-law, though we argued that on longer-distances power-law correlations are likely to re-emerge.
 Further substantiating this scenario, possibly drawing connections to previous work on long-range-interacting Ising chains \cite{Tagliacozzo,Vodola_2016}, raises an interesting open problem.